ASpecD documentation¶

 The API documentation is the definite source of information for developers, besides having a look at the source code.

 This program is free software: you can redistribute it and/or modify it under the terms of the BSD License.
+However, if you use ASpecD for your own research, please cite it appropriately.
+See How to cite for details.

-A note on the logo¶
+A note on the logo

 The snake (obviously a python, look at how it’s holding the magnifying glass) is well familiar with the scientific method and illustrates the basic idea of the ASpecD framework: reproducible data analysis.
 The copyright of the logo belongs to J. Popp.